Semantic-Org/Semantic-UI/README.md

 If you need to create a test case, you can [fork this jsfiddle](http://jsfiddle.net/jlukic/Vbr9d/1/) to get you started.

+If you want to keep track of development, please [join our google group](https://groups.google.com/forum/?hl=en#!forum/semantic-ui)

 ## The Library